Common Causes of Fires in Commercial Buildings

 - Staff responsibilities in the event of a fire and in terms of reviewing preventative measures

-- The locations of fire safety equipment such as extinguishers, alarms, and sprinkler systems
+- The locations of fire safety equipment, such as extinguishers, alarms, and sprinkler systems

 The plan also covers important elements like regular inspection schedules, staff training requirements, communication protocols during emergencies, and designated assembly points for evacuations.
 This crucial document serves as both a preventive tool and an emergency response guide, helping ensure the safety of occupants while minimizing potential property damage.